 Approaches

-Rainforest Foundation US (RFUS) partners with indigenous peoples to protect vital rainforest ecosystems and address the climate crisis.
-We provide support to indigenous communities and organizations to secure their rights to their traditional lands and livelihoods.
+Rainforest Foundation US (RFUS) partners with Indigenous peoples to protect vital rainforest ecosystems and address the climate crisis.
+We provide support to Indigenous communities and organizations to secure their rights to their traditional lands and livelihoods.
 As an organization, RFUS prides itself on being nimble and flexible, engaging with our partners over the long term on initiatives based on their priorities and aspirations.

 The following are among the key ways RFUS supports its partners: